Dallas Arboretum and Botanical Garden: A Woman’s Garden

 A Woman's Garden is a gift from the Women's Council of Dallas.
-This garden features terraced walkways.
-Phase 1 of this 1.8 acre formal garden was designed in 1997 by landscape architect Morgan Wheelock.
-A Woman's Garden is composed of several smaller outdoor garden "rooms" including the Pecan Parterre and the Poetry Garden, which features a sunken garden of roses.Phase 2, which opened to the public in the spring of 2006, was designed by Dallas landscape architect and Texas Tech University graduate Warren Johnson.
+The first phase of this 1.8 acre formal garden was designed in 1997 by landscape architect Morgan Wheelock.
+A Woman's Garden is composed of several smaller outdoor garden "rooms" and terraced walkways, including the Pecan Parterre and the Poetry Garden, which features a sunken garden of roses.

+The second phase of development opened to the public in the spring of 2006 and was designed by Dallas landscape architect Warren Johnson.
 It has a native Texas limestone bridge, a 140-foot hanging garden, and a wellspring surrounded by Dawn Redwoods.
-These two gardens were designed to celebrate the strength, courage, creativity and nurturing demeanor of women.
-Guests’ favorite aspects of this garden are the various sculptures, the vista across the infinity pool and the flower water in the fountains and features.
+The purpose of designing these two gardens was to celebrate the strength, courage, creativity and nurturing demeanor of women.

 The Nancy Rutchik Red Maple Rill

 This 2 acre garden includes a collection of over 80 varieties of signature Japanese Maples planted along the stream.

-It was designed by Rowland Jackson of Newman, Jackson, Bieberstein, with construction services provided by The Beck Group.
-Key design elements include an entry off the Paseo de Flores and a gathering plaza that overlooks a re-circulating creek and numerous waterfalls.
-Opened in fall 2011, the area also includes a series of paved walkways and a stone bridge connecting the Martin Rutchik Concert Stage to the Magnolia Allee.
+The rill opened in the fall of 2011 and was designed by Rowland Jackson, with construction services provided by The Beck Group.
+Key design elements include an entry off the Paseo de Flores and a gathering plaza that overlooks a re-circulating creek and various waterfalls.
+The area also includes a series of paved walkways and a stone bridge connecting the Martin Rutchik Concert Stage to the Magnolia Allee.
 A large weeping Japanese maple, nearly 100 years old, is in the center of the garden.

 The Lyda Bunker Hunt Paseo de Flores

-Commonly referred to as simply The Paseo, this pathway serves as the central walkway of the Dallas Arboretum and Botanical Garden.
+Commonly referred to as The Paseo, this pathway serves as the central walkway of the Dallas Arboretum and Botanical Garden.

 Designed by Luis Santana, the path begins at the Trammell Crow Visitor Education Pavilion and concludes near Fogelson Fountain, which was donated by the late Greer Garson in memory of her husband, Buddy.

 Boswell Family Garden

-A stacked stone wall serves as the backbone of this garden, along with a range of rose varieties.
-Donated in 2004 by George Boswell and designed by landscape architect Warren Johnson of Fallcreek Gardens, The Boswell Family Garden comprises the area north of the McCasland Sunken Garden and is surrounded by the Gazebo, Octagonal Fountain and Magnolia Allee.
+A stacked stone wall serves as the backbone of this garden, alongside a range of rose varieties.
+Donated in 2004 by George Boswell and designed by landscape architect Warren Johnson of Fallcreek Gardens, The Boswell Family Garden comprises the area north of the McCasland Sunken Garden and is surrounded by the Gazebo, Octagonal Fountain, and Magnolia Allee.
 An overlook offers a view of White Rock Lake and the surrounding gardens.

 McCasland Sunken Garden

-The Chico y Chica de la Playa sculpture and accompanying fountain provide the setting for many weddings.

-Tom and Phyllis McCasland's 2006 contribution, the McCasland Sunken Garden, designed by Warren Johnson of Fallcreek Gardens, is a renovation and upgrade of the original Sunken Garden.
+Tom and Phyllis McCasland's 2006 contribution, the McCasland Sunken Garden, was designed by Warren Johnson.
+It is a renovation and upgrade of the original Sunken Garden.
 The central aisle, lined with Italian jardinières, leads down a series of steps toward a grass court surrounded by seasonal plantings.